 - Have an SPF in place.
-Use Sender Policy Framework to specify the server that has permission to send your emails.
-Not only will it tell ISP that you are trustworthy, but it will also help to prevent others from sending emails from your name.
+Use the Sender Policy Framework to specify the server with permission to send your emails.
+Not only will it tell ISPs that you are trustworthy, but it will also help to prevent others from sending emails in your name.

 - Use shared IPs with caution.
 If you have a small company, chances are you have a shared IP since dedicated IPs are a privilege of big companies with large lists.
-Therefore, use email service providers that can guarantee high quality and good reputation of their IPs.
+Therefore, use email service providers that can guarantee high quality and a good reputation for their IPs.